Caracal pistol: CP661

-A version of the Caracal adapted to high velocity ammunition like the 4.6×30mm used in the Heckler & Koch MP7 and the 5.7×28mm used in the FN P90 and the FN Five-Seven would be under development.
-This could be linked to the desire for a neighbouring country to adopt either the H&K MP7 or the FN P90 personal defense weapon.
+CP662

+Similar to the original Caracal SC, but feature redesigned slides.
+Delisted in 2015.

+Caracal Enhanced F

+Basic, full-size variant made in the United States; replaced the Caracal F at the 2017 SHOT Show.
+Equipped with an upgraded safety system, serrations on the forward end of the slide and dovetailed sights.

+The Enhanced F variant weighs 40 g more than the original F pistol.

+The Enhanced F variant can be ordered with a coyote brown or olive drab grip frame, a threaded barrel for mounting a silencer and can mount aiming optics on its slide.

+The MSRP for the Enhanced F is US$599.
+Projected consumer availability is targeted for mid-March 2017.

+Issues

+Due to issues with heat treatment of slides and improper quality control, the pistols had a tendency for catastrophic failures.
+Thus in October 2013 the original Caracal pistol line had to be delisted by the manufacturer.

 Recall

 On Sept.
-9th, 2013 a recall was issued for all model C pistols made by Caracal stating:

-Caracal is now issuing this recall of all Model C pistols in all markets, following the completion of a full investigation.
+9th, 2013 a recall was issued for all model C pistols made by Caracal stating:Caracal is now issuing this recall of all Model C pistols in all markets, following the completion of a full investigation.
 Caracal is initiating this voluntary recall of Model C pistols because the safety of its customers is paramount.

 This recall affects all Model C pistols, including but not limited to those with serial numbers which start with the following letters: HM, AA, AD, AG, CA, CB, CC, CD, CE, CF, CG, CH, CI, CJ, CK, CL, CM, CN, CP, CR and CS.

 If you own or have access to a Caracal Model C pistol, PLEASE DO NOT LOAD OR FIRE YOUR PISTOL.
 Please contact Caracal customer care immediately to arrange to have your Model C pistol returned.
 Caracal will provide you with a full refund of the purchase price of your Caracal Model C pistol or vouchers for other Caracal products.
-Unfortunately, the potential safety issues cannot be addressed through a repair of the Model C pistol and all Model C pistols must be returned for refund.

-In October 2016 Caracal USA announced that they will replace the recalled pistols with a Model F pistol upgraded with a redesigned trigger safety, trigger bar, firing pin unit.
+Unfortunately, the potential safety issues cannot be addressed through a repair of the Model C pistol and all Model C pistols must be returned for refund.In October 2016 Caracal USA announced that they will replace the recalled pistols with a Model F pistol upgraded with a redesigned trigger safety, trigger bar, firing pin unit.

+Adoption

+The Caracal pistol series are the first pistols made in the United Arab Emirates and is the service pistol used by the United Arab Emirates Armed Forces.